hurjun1995/yolo/README.md

-YOLO is the mobile app that helps people build healthier habbits and analyze their daily happiness level.
+😋📕 YOLO is a cross-platform mobile app that helps people build healthier habits and analyze their daily happiness level